irfanhasib0/irfanhasib0.github.io/old/README.md

      title="(Open Image in new tab for good resolution) " width="60%" >

-<a style="color:navyblue;font-size:15px;" href= https://github.com/irfanhasib0/Machine-Learning/blob/master/Machine_Learning_Algo_From_Scratch/Logistic_Regression.ipynb> (b) GitHub : Logistic Regression Implementation from scratch - Notebook</a>

-<iframe src="LogReg.html" name="targetframe" allowTransparency="true" scrolling="yes" frameborder="0" height="300" width="100%" ></iframe>

-<h5> 3.2 Result of Logitic Regression implementation for banknote data - a.Precision, Recall and Accuracy and b.True Label vs Prediction </h5>
+<h3> 4.2 Result of Logitic Regression implementation - a.Precision, Recall and Accuracy and b.True Label vs Prediction </h3>

 <img src="docs/Results/banknote_logr.png" align="left"
      title="(Open Image in new tab for good resolution)